lamng3/lamng3.github.io/_posts/usaco/2025-03-13-usaco-silver-2017-january-cow-dance-show.md

 ---
 layout: post
 category: leetcode
-title: USACO Silver 2016 January - Angry Cows
+title: USACO Silver 2017 January - Cow Dance Show
 snippet: USACO Silver
-tags: [algorithms, usaco, silver]
+tags: [algorithms, usaco, silver, binary-search-value]
-katex: true
 ---

-Give this problem a try [USACO Silver 2016 January - Angry Cows](http://usaco.org/index.php?page=viewproblem2&cpid=594).
+Give this problem a try [USACO Silver 2017 January - Cow Dance Show](https://usaco.org/index.php?page=viewproblem2&cpid=690).

 ---

 ### Approach

-We perform binary search on the power R in the range $[1, x[N]-x[1]]$ to determine the minimal R needed such that the number of cows used does not exceed the allowed limit.
-For each candidate R, we adopt a greedy strategy: always target the leftmost undetonated hay bale, launch a cow so that its explosion at $x[i] + R$ covers the interval $[x[i], x[i]+2R]$, and then skip over all hay bales within this covered range.
-The task now becomes finding the minimum number of cows with power R needed to detonate all hay bales.
+The intuition is to perform binary search on the value of K. The maximum value of K is 10,000 as $1 \leq K \leq N$.
+For each of the K, we need to check if the time needed for all cows to complete their dance (in other words, for the show to end) exceeds $T_max$.
+This is done by maintaining a Priority Queue for storing the time of the cows.
+Note that we add buffer time for each of the arriving cow, to account for the difference when we remove the previously finished cows.

 ---